 While obviously targeted at a young audience, players of all ages will like the free-roaming gameplay and plethora of fun mini-games, even if a few problems with the actual racing prevent it from being the game it should have been.

-You set within the village of Radiator Springs, you predominantly play as Lightning, the race car from the movie, once again voiced astonishingly well by Owen Wilson.
+You are set within the village of Radiator Springs, you predominantly play as Lightning, the race car from the movie, once again voiced astonishingly well by Owen Wilson.

 The free-roaming area of the town and a fairly large surrounding area is basically a hub for accessing races and mini-games, but you’ll also need to spend time driving around collecting various items.